Home

 Height of Victoria Falls

-The Zambezi Rivers' gentle meander through the African landscape is spectacularly interrupted as the river plummets over a cliff which varies in height from 80 m (262ft) to 108m (360ft).
+The Zambezi River's gentle meander through the African landscape is spectacularly interrupted as the river plummets over a knife edge cliff into a narrow chasm below.
+The height of this chasm varies from 70 m (233ft) to 108m (360ft).

 The Devil’s Cataract (70 meters high)